ashleymaeconard/XvsY/README.md

 Using differential expression results from DESeq2, gene sets can be overlapped using Intervene by first running the rule **get_ids** and then **find_intersections**.
 The rule **get_ids** will generate a text file with the gene IDs (ex. the FlyBase ID for Drosophila genes) from the CSV file outputted by DESeq2.
 The rule **find_intersections** will then run Intervene on these text files to generate a bar plot to visualize the size of the overlaps as well as text files containing the gene IDs in each overlap.

-Next, the rule **get_gene** will generate BED files for the genes in each of these intersections.
+Next, the rule **get_gene** will generate BED files for the genes in each of these intersections by getting the chromosome number, start site, end site, and gene name.

 These scripts will generate Venn Diagrams and Bar Plots to visualize the intersections and they will also generate BED files for the gene sets in each overlap.